-Skip Gianopulos: Okay.
-Yeah.
-Yeah.
-So, uh, yeah, 30plus locations all across the country and even one location in Mexico as well.
-So it’s, it’s, uh, had a, uh, significant, uh, impact.
-It’s obviously, um.
-Meeting a need for the down syndrome community in particular.
-And, um, it’s been exciting to watch that organization grow.
+Skip Gianopulos: Okay, so 30-plus locations all across the country, and even one location in Mexico as well.
+So it’s had a significant impact.
+It’s obviously meeting a need for the Down syndrome community in particular.
+And it’s been exciting to watch that organization grow.

-Skip Gianopulos: Yeah, so, and there’s a couple of, of, um, you know, I’ll say kind of educational resources.
-So one of the things that is a little bit.
-Challenging, um, for family with that would be expecting a child with down syndrome is that the medical community, I would say has tended to be focused on more of the negative medical elements of having a diagnosis of down syndrome versus, uh, embracing the positives that go along with that.
+Skip Gianopulos: There’s a couple of, I’ll say, educational resources.
+So one of the things that is a little bit challenging for a family that would be expecting a child with Down syndrome is that the medical community has tended to be focused on more of the negative medical elements of having a diagnosis of Down syndrome versus embracing the positives that go along with that.

-So part of what Gigi’s Playhouse has, uh, had had a focus on reaching out to the medical community, providing materials so that, that doctor that initially provides a diagnosis on the spot can make a connection and provide some, uh, encouraging materials to that, uh, that mom, that dad.
-And help, you know, kind of from the, from the start.
+So part of what Gigi’s Playhouse has had a focus on is reaching out to the medical community, providing materials so the doctor that initially provides a diagnosis on the spot can make a connection and provide some encouraging materials to that mom, that dad, to help kind of from the start.

-So when somebody first gets a diagnosis, and we’ve had many people with their babies still in utero, coming into the Playhouse, sitting on the couch, having the chance to see other kids with down syndrome, play, interact, experience, love, and hopefully create a, a more positive image of what their life is going to be like going forward.
+So when somebody first gets a diagnosis—and we’ve had many people with their babies still in utero—coming into the Playhouse, sitting on the couch, having the chance to see other kids with Down syndrome play, interact, experience their love, and it hopefully creates a more positive image of what their life is going to be like going forward.

-Um.
 It’s so easy to just see the negative pieces of that.
-And having a voice of encouragement and a positive message that comes through, especially in those early days, is, has been a critical part of Gigi’s Playhouse success.
+And having a voice of encouragement and a positive message that comes through, especially in those early days, has been a critical part of Gigi’s Playhouse’s success.

-David Hirsch: So somebody, I thought it was once the children were born, what you’re saying is that, uh, there’s a, you know, an opportunity in advance of having a child, um, and, uh, there’s different activities.
-Um.
-Or programs, depending on the age of the children, and do they age out or they just keep going?
-I know that Gigi’s Playhouse has been in existence for what, 14 or 15 years?
+David Hirsch: So I thought it was once the children were born.
+What you’re saying is that there’s an opportunity in advance of having a child.
+And then there are different activities or programs, depending on the age of the children.
+And do they age out, or can they just keep going?
+I know that Gigi’s Playhouse has been in existence for, what, 14 or 15 years.
 So some of the older participants are probably 14 or 15 years, but maybe not necessarily limited.

-Skip Gianopulos: You know, so there are quite a few people that are in their twenties and maybe even early thirties that are part of Gigi’s University.
-Where now.
-As the organization has evolved, uh, getting more involved with vocational training, getting more involved in just education in terms of good eating habits and, and, uh, personal hygiene, physical fitness and those things.
+Skip Gianopulos: There are quite a few people that are in their twenties and maybe even early thirties that are part of Gigi’s University.
+As the organization has evolved, it’s getting more involved with vocational training, getting more involved in just education in terms of good eating habits, personal hygiene, physical fitness and those things.

 David Hirsch: Okay.
 That’s fabulous.
-Um, and it started right here in the Chicago area.
+And it started right here in the Chicago area.

-Skip Gianopulos: Yeah.
-And we’re hoping that the message to the medical community, this positive message and that kids with down syndrome, you know, have value and that they can bring, uh, an element of love and care and happiness and do a family that, you know, might not otherwise exist.
-We’re hoping that that message is going to override some of the things that they have really been trained up behind.
+Skip Gianopulos: We’re hoping to bring that positive message to the medical community, that kids with Down syndrome have value and that they can bring an element of love and care and happiness into a family that might not otherwise exist.
+We’re hoping that that message is going to override some of the things that they have really been trained up under.